coreytaylorcompchem/comp_chem/ml/adme_models/cyp_34a/README.md

-# DL model to predict CYPO3A4 activity.
+# DL model to predict CYP3A4 activity.

-In this repo we have a model trained on Chembl data to predict the pIC50 of molecules agianst the CYP3A4 isoform from SMILES.
+In this repo we have a model trained on Chembl data to predict the pIC50 of molecules against the CYP3A4 isoform from SMILES.

 In this case we have a lighter DL regression model (GINRegressor) that gets very good performance with the following features implemented to improve training and prediction: